specklesystems/speckle-docs/user/ifc.md

 # IFC Import Service

-Speckle can now process IFC files and store them in your st reams.
+Speckle can now process IFC files and store them in your streams.
 You can then receive them in other applications and access them from the Speckle API.

 > This was made possible thanks to the amazing IFC.js Open Source project! 🙌🏼